horea-chivu/hc-vim/README.md

 Just execute in your terminal `bash ~/.hc-vim/vimupdate`, and the script will take care of the updates for you(it might take a while becouse of download and compilation of YouCompleteMe).
 You will probably be promted to run *ubuntu-dependencies* again.
 Please, do it.

-## Backup and personal settings
+## Settings and customizations

-1. Your old configurations, represented by *~/.vim* directory and *~/.vimrc* file will be moved in **~/.vim_backup** directory.
-2. 4 files will be created where you can put your personal vim configurations:
+5 files will be created where you can put your personal vim configurations:
-    * `~/.vim.user.settings` - some predifined settings that you can enable or disable
+    * `~/.vim.user/.vim.user.settings` - some predifined settings that you can enable or disable(ex: you can disable plugins)
-    * `~/.vim.user.before` - you can put here all your settings that will be sourced *before* anything else
+    * `~/.vim.user/.vim.user.before` - you can put here all your settings that will be sourced *before* anything else
-    * `~/.vim.user.after` - you can put here all your settings that will be sourced *after* anything else
+    * `~/.vim.user/.vim.user.after` - you can put here all your settings that will be sourced *after* anything else
+    * `~/.vim.user/.vim.user.plugins` - you can add plugins
+    * `~/.vim.user/.vim.user.plugins_settings` - you can add settings for those plugins

+## Backups

+Your old configurations, represented by *~/.vim* directory and *~/.vimrc* file will be moved in **~/.vim_backup** directory.

 ## Features